 This course aims at training students in the field of data analytics to respond to the job market needs using a variety of analytics techniques.
 In this era of big data, students will learn how to crunch an incomprehensible amount of information to gain valuable insight.
 The course covers the typical methodological steps of data analysis along with a variety of data analytics techniques for extracting hidden information and building intelligence from data samples to assist with decision making.
 The course also provides students with the methods and the tools to address common practical issues faced by data analysts.

 The objective of this course is to enhance students' understanding of the importance of adopting a series of sound methodological steps in analysing data and to provide them with an artillery of data analytics techniques along with hands-on experience in using them.
 The focus is on understanding the underlying principles behind statistical analyses of data.
-The course provides opportunities for students to learn from each other, from practitioners in the field, and from the latest theoretical and applied research in the field.
+The course provides opportunities for students to learn from each other and from the latest theoretical and applied research in the field.

 Outline Content: This course consists of 5 lectures.

 (Lecture 2) Probability (continue)

 (Lecture 5) Linear regression

 ||Other requirements|| For MSc Business Analytics students, or by permission of course organiser.
 Please contact the course secretary.

 |Academic year 2020/21, Not available to visiting students (SS1)